 Look our drawings on this page to make more clear how to do it.

-If you have a wooden hull, use three 8mm bolts or screws.
+use three 8mm bolts or screws.

 To metal hulls: you need to weld an extra ring inside the hull about thickness of 10mm to give more needed thickness under the flange of the seacock.